-- you play an Espionage: [your affiliation] on Federation card on the mission (e.g.

-Espionage: Klingon on Federation allows your

-Away Team to attempt the mission); or

-- you have Selok in your Away Team; or

-- a card allows you to add your affiliation icon to the mission (e.g., Bribery adds a licon which allows your Away Team to attempt it).
+- you play an Espionage: [your affiliation] on Federation card on the mission (e.g. Espionage: Klingon on Federation allows your Away Team to attempt the mission); or - you have Selok in your Away Team; or - an objective specifically allows you to attempt it (e.g., a card allows you to add your affiliation icon to the mission (e.g., Bribery adds a icon which allows your i Away Team to attempt it).